OlympusDAO/rbs-discord-alerts/README.md

 2. Fetches all PriceEvent records from the [RBS subgraph](https://github.com/OlympusDAO/rbs-subgraph)
 3. Sends a message using a Discord webhook
 4. Updates the latest block in Firestore

+## Secrets Management

+Pulumi can manage secrets, but due to a bug (or misconfiguration), it doesn't work.
+See: <https://github.com/pulumi/pulumi/issues/11257>

+As a workaround, copy the `.env.sample` file to `.env` and populate it with the required variables.
+This will be read when deploying.